-In Cannabis use diorder, Cannabis is derive from the hemp plant, Cannabis sativa, which has several varieties named after the region in which it is found (e.g. sativa indica in India and Pakistan, and americana in America).
+In Cannabis use disorder, Cannabis is derived from the hemp plant, Cannabis sativa, which has several varieties named after the region in which it is found (e.g. sativa indica in India and Pakistan, and americana in America).

-Cannabis produces a very mild physical dependence, with a relatively mild withdrawal syndrome, which is characterise by;
+Cannabis produces a very mild physical dependence, with a relatively mild withdrawal syndrome, which is characterised by;

 - Fine tremors

 - Decreased appetite and craving

 This syndrome begins within few hours of stopping cannabis use and lasts for 4 to 5 days.
 However, some health professionals feel that there is no true physical dependence with cannabis.

 On the other hand, psychological dependence ranges from mild (occasional ‘trips’) to marked (compulsive use).
 All the active ingredients called as marijuana or marihuana.

 It can detected in urine for up to 3 weeks after chronic heavy use.